AdamskiFTW/snappy/README.md

 Snappy is a [Middleman](http://middlemanapp.com/) template for super fast prototyping.
 Maintained by [Core](http://wearecore.co.uk/).

 ## v4 ##
 Currently untested in Middleman v4, however there shouldn't be any major issues.
+You can now install a template using a Git repo in v4, as opposed to using the ~/.middleman directory.
+To do this with Snappy:

+`middleman init -T corewebdesign/snappy`

 ## Features ##